vincoinvest/interview-exercise-front-end/README.md

 ## Front-end developer exercise

-This repo is the starting point for the VINCO Invest technical interview for front-end developers.
+This repo is the starting point for the Tillit technical interview for front-end developers.
 It's a basic `create-react-app` with the service worker and PWA bits stripped out, and the root component just displays 'Hello, World'.
 The exercise is written in JavaScript.